 From outdoor wear to haute couture

-Words by Ester, one of the expert local guides of Your Friend In Reykjavik
+Words by Ester, one of the expert local guides of Your Friend In Reykjavik about Icelandic clothes design.

 I am a closet fashionista.
 I would love to dress in designer clothes every single day but I have always thought that I don’t really possess the body shape for it, being somewhat squat; short and, well, pudgy.
 But I accepted the challenge of checking out Icelandic fashion designers and whether they were offering anything that a middle-aged woman could wear to feel and look good.
 I was in for a treat!
 I met the most gracious staff in every shop – willing to help me choose what would look best and take plenty of pictures on my phone.
-So, this is an “organic blog” – just me and my phone – no styling, no hair and make-up and no size zero adolescents doing the modeling.
+So, this is an “organic blog” – just me and my phone – no styling, no hair and make-up and no size zero adolescents doing the modelling.

 Outerwear first – you need to know how to survive the elements

 Iceland is the third windiest place on earth (and nobody lives in the other two), with rain/snow/sleet accompanying the wind on most occasions.
 Outerwear is therefore extremely important and it better be good quality… If you have not brought proper gear, here are two great, Icelandic brands to look for.

 A good, rain and windproof coat is a must.
 I tried on two of Zo-on’s coats and I think they can withstand almost anything.
 The yellow one leaves almost none of your upper body exposed to the elements – perfect for hard-core glacier hiking.
 Just be sure to get pants as well.
 Although the coat made me look like the Michelin Man, I felt sure I would never get cold in it.
 I would be willing to sacrifice vanity for practicality on this one.
 The light gray one is great streetwear on those icy, windy winter days.